Reedley-College-CSCI/csci-41-sp26-project-a-dynamicarray-struct-and-search-system-lyrynlikesmoney/README.md

 https://github.com/Reedley-College-CSCI/csci-41-sp26-project-a-dynamicarray-struct-and-search-system-lyrynlikesmoney

 Summary:
 The idea is a food menu.
 The records would be the variety of foods on the menu.
-The food items will have prices, prices with a side dish, calories, and short descriptions.
-I believe the sarch feture is the majority of how this would be useful.
-It should allow for additions to the menu and quick searches.
+The this area has changed a bit, will update when finished

 Files:
 menu.txt: a text file including the dataset ant its records/fields